Skin care routine for your 50s

 To rejuvenate the skin of the 50s’ age first it needs strengthening its moisture barrier to enable the skin to bear antiaging products.
 The following steps are recommended by dermatologists for optimum results:

-Cleansing: Regular cleansing during the 50s is of high importance to remove staked dead cells, dust particles and germs that accumulate during the day in order to prepare the skin to receive skin care products.
-Choose a suitable cleanser and a makeup remover for your skin type and wash day and night and prior to using skin care creams.
-To complete the cleansing process use Face Tonic after removing the make up to prepare the skin pores to better absorb the skin care creams.
+Cleansing: Regular cleansing during the 50s is of high importance to remove staked dead cells, dust particles and germs that accumulate during the day in order to prepare the skin to receive skincare products.
+Choose a suitable cleanser and a makeup remover for your skin type and wash day and night and prior to using skincare creams.
+To complete the cleansing process uses Face Tonic after removing the makeup to prepare the skin pores to better absorb the skincare creams.

 Use a cream high in lipids: To supplement the shortage in the skin lipids apply a cream rich in skin’s own lipids two to three times a day.

-Take probiotics rich food such as yogurt: Probiotics help producing acidic molecules such as fatty acids to restore the pH balance in the skin.
+Take probiotics rich food such as yogurt: Probiotics help to produce acidic molecules such as fatty acids to restore the pH balance in the skin.
 This will help the skin to retain moisture and hinder the loss of transepidermal water to hydrate the skin from within and to become supple.
 Probiotics also help in treating inflammation to protect the collagen and maintain the elastin protein.
-Fermented foods such as yogurt and kefir should be included in the diet system, or taking a supplement containing “Lactobacillus” and “Bifidobacterium” on daily basis.
+Fermented foods such as yogurt and kefir should be included in the diet system or taking a supplement containing “Lactobacillus” and “Bifidobacterium” on a daily basis.